yumehiko/claude-code-adjustment/rules/commands/task.md

 - Testing and optimization last

 ### 3. Task Guidelines
+- **Test Location**: Always save tests in the same directory as the implementation (colocated)
-- **Logic Layer Tasks**: Use TDD approach with proper task ordering:
+- **Logic Layer Tasks**: Use TDD approach with single task unit from RED to GREEN:
-  1. Create test file and define test cases first
-  2. Run tests to confirm RED (failure) state
-  3. Implement the logic class/function
-  4. Run tests to achieve GREEN (success) state
-  5. Refactor if needed while maintaining GREEN
+  - One task includes: test creation → RED state → implementation → GREEN state
+  - This ensures atomic execution for coding agents
 - **UI/Integration Tasks**: One complete unit including manual testing request
 - Each task is one atomic unit for coding agent execution
 - Start with action verbs (Create, Implement, Build)